harshit-jain-git/Inclusive-Classroom/Journal.md

 # Inclusive-Classroom

+### Requirements on pi -
+- Ubuntu Mate
+- fswebcam
+- Python - 2.7
+- numpy
+- scikit-learn
+- imutils
+- OpenCV - 3.4.1 (Yes, you have to build it from source)

 ## Setting up OS in Raspberry Pi
 First, we installed Raspbian OS but to meet the 802.1x security requirements and other minor issues, we later switched to Ubuntu MATE.